yisiqi/helm-nexus/README.md

 ### Publish charts

-This command will meger index, then upload the archived package and the new index file.
+This command will merge index, then upload the archived package and the new index file.
 The `./charts/` directory will be searched by default.

 ```
 $ helm nexus publish my-charts-repo-name
 ```

-Also you can specified your own path
+Also you can specify your own path

 ```
 $ helm nexus publish ./my-charts my-charts-repo-name